geogardenclub/geogardenclub.github.io/docs/user-guide/downloading.md

 <Tabs>
   <TabItem value="ios" label="iOS" default>

+## Enroll as a GGC Beta Tester

+To obtain access to the GGC App, you must be enrolled as a beta tester.
+To do so, please contact the GGC team for details.

 ## Download through TestFlight

+Once you have been notified by the team that you are enrolled as a beta tester:

 1. Using your mobile device, open your inbox for your email account associated with your Apple ID.
 Look for an email from App Store Connect inviting you to access App Store Connect (check Spam folder if you don't see it).  **Accept** the invitation.